robmifsud/rnative-google-sso/README.md

 ```
 npm install --global eas-cli
 ```
 - Ensure you have an [Expo](https://expo.dev/signup) account.
-If you attended any of the react-native tutorials with Eman and used Expo Go you should have an account already.
+If you attended any of the react-native tutorials with Eman and used Expo Go you should have an account already
-- Install Expo Go app [IOS](https://apps.apple.com/us/app/expo-go/id982107779)/[Android](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en&gl=US).
-It could be the case that you might not be able to run project on the University network(eduroam), in which case we suggest you use your phone's hotspot.
+- Install [Expo Go](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en&gl=US) app and log-in with your account.
+It could be the case that you might not be able to run project on the University network(eduroam), in which case we suggest you use your phone's hotspot
+- This tutorial will only work on an android device.
+If you do not have access to one we suggest you use an emulator such as [BlueStacks](https://www.bluestacks.com/download.html) which we tested and works as expected.
+If using an emulator please download the [Expo Go](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en&gl=US) app on the emulator itself
 # Implementation
 The code required to implement this feature is fairly simple however an extensive setup process is involved.
 All necessary steps are outlined below.